-This article will address these important factors and more.
-I also made a chart outlining the differences between cash flow and capital gains investing which is below so keep reading.
+This article will address these important factors and more so keep reading.
+I also made a chart outlining the differences between cash flow and capital gains investing which you can reference.

 Major Investing Focus

-One of the primary differences between cash flow and capital gains investing is the reason you do each.
+The primary differences between cash flow and capital gains investing are reflected in the results you get from doing each.

 What Is Meant By Capital Gains?